Arnaud Djoum

-Arnaud Sutchuin-Djoum (born 2 May 1989), also known as Arnaud Djoum or Arnaud Sutchuin, is a Cameroonian professional footballer who plays as a midfielder for Belgian club Union SG B. He has previously played for Belgian clubs Brussels and Anderlecht, in the Netherlands for Roda JC, in Turkey for Akhisar Belediyespor, in Poland with Lech Poznań, in Scotland at Heart of Midlothian and Dundee United, for Saudi club Al-Raed and in Cyprus for Apollon Limassol.
+Arnaud Sutchuin-Djoum (born 2 May 1989), also known as Arnaud Djoum or Arnaud Sutchuin, is a Cameroonian former professional footballer who played as a midfielder.
+He has previously played for Belgian clubs Brussels and Anderlecht, in the Netherlands for Roda JC, in Turkey for Akhisar Belediyespor, in Poland with Lech Poznań, in Scotland at Heart of Midlothian and Dundee United, for Saudi club Al-Raed and in Cyprus for Apollon Limassol.

 Career

 Club

 Djoum started his career at Brussels in the 2006–07 season.
 He played 12 matches and scored one goal for the Belgian club.
 He moved to Anderlecht, but failed to make a break through.
 In January 2009, he moved to Roda JC Kerkrade in the Netherlands appearing 119 times over a span of 5 years.

 After a spell in Turkey with Akhisar Belediyespor, Djoum signed for Polish club Lech Poznań in early 2015.

 Djoum then joined Heart of Midlothian in September 2015.
 He scored his first goal for the club in a narrow 2–1 loss to rivals Celtic in October 2015.
 After settling in he very quickly became a star man in Robbie Neilson's team.

 He left Hearts to join Saudi club, Al-Ra'ed in July 2019, upon the expiry of his contract.

 Djoum returned to Scottish football in October 2022, signing a two-year contract with Dundee United.
 Following their relegation to the Scottish Championship, Djoum would leave the Terrors in June 2023.